 Hevo will now take care of all the heavy-weight lifting to move data from Google Ads to Redshift.

-In order to do advanced data analytics effectively, you will require to have reliable and updated Google Ads data.
-Sign up for a 14-day free trial with Hevo for faster and consistent delivery of Google Ads data into the Redshift.
+In order to do Advanced Data Analytics effectively, you will require to have reliable and updated Google Ads data.

 What are your thoughts on moving data from Google Ads to Redshift?
 Let us know in the comments.